taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 });
 ~~~~~~~~

 As you can see, testing reducers, selectors and action creators follows always a similar pattern.
 Due to the functions being pure functions, you can focus on the input and output of these functions.
 In the previous examples all three test cases were strictly decoupled.
 However, you could also devide to import your action creator in your reducer test avoid creating a hard coded action.
+You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/taming-the-state-hn-app/tree/d1fcb31b7a1b1602069718941844d08c21583607).

 ### Final Words